 Banner Boswell’s Neurosciences Program uses such diagnostic screening technologies and procedures as:

-- Ambulatory Electroencephalography (AAEG)
+- Ambulatory Electroencephalography with video (AAEG)

 - Brain perfusion

 - Computed Tomography Angiography (CTA)

 - Diagnostic Magnetic Resonance Imaging (MRI)

 - Diagnostic Neurology

 - Electromyography (EMG)

 - Video Electroencephalography (VEEG)

 - Visual Evoked Potentials (VEP)